outloudvi/hexo-generator-feed-hidden/README.md

 ## Use

 In the [front-matter](https://hexo.io/docs/front-matter.html) of your post, you can optionally add a `description`, `intro` or `excerpt` setting to write a summary for the post.
 Otherwise the summary will default to the excerpt or the first 140 characters of the post.

+To hide a post from RSS, add `hidden: true` to your post's front matter.

 ## Options